fjp/frenet/README.md

 to the reference path at the point $R_C$.
 The signed length of $\vec{PR}$ determines the d coordinate of $P_F$.
 The sign is positive, if $P_C$ lies on the left along the run lenght of the reference path.

+The procedure to transform a point $P_F$ from Frenet coordinates to the local vehicle frame in Cartesian coordinates is analogous.

 ## Usage